mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What are the support vectors in Support Vector Machines?

 Support vector machines are maximum-margin classifiers, which means they find the hyperplane that has the largest perpendicular distance between the hyperplane and the closest samples on either side.
 The closest samples on either side are the support vectors.
-The SVM's solution is this set of support vectors which introduces sparsity.
+They influence the position and orientation of the hyperplane.
+Using these support vectors, we maximize the margin of the classifier.
+Deleting the support vectors will change the position of the hyperplane.
+These are the points that help us find the solution which introduces sparsity into network

 ![](https://github.com/mmuratarat/mmuratarat.github.io/blob/master/_posts/images/support_vectors.png?raw=true)